fkr.dev

 About

-I am Flo, born 1990, developer, hacker, artist and this is my blog.
+Hio, this is Flo.
+Born 1990, I like doing things and this is my blog.
 Into lisps, oil painting and esoteric text editors.
 On the interwebs I like to appear as a badger interested in cryptography.
 Every other decade I like spinning old jazz/funk records or programming experimental electronic music as Winfried Scratchmann.
 Currently located in Aix la Chapelle.

 Table of Contents